 By Guest Dog Blogger, Penny

 We dogs bark for many reasons.
 Mainly to communicate with humans, warning them of potential dangers, or protecting them from harm.
 Excessive barking, however, can be a bit of a problem involving dog behavior.
-We can get pretty out of hand sometimes with barking and need to learn when to bark and when not to bark.
+We can sometimes get pretty out of hand with barking and need to learn when to bark and when not to bark.

 - Don’t comfort or reward us when we are barking out of anxiety or wanting attention.
 That would be encouraging the bad barking behavior rather than discouraging it.